Mini-Sylar/ms-office-add-in-vue/README.md

 ## Introduction

-This is a simple starter template to build Excel (Manifest can be generated for other office products) Add-Ins with Vue.js and Vite.
+This is a simple starter template to build Excel (Manifest can be generated for other office products including Power Point, Word etc) Add-Ins with Vue.js and Vite.

 ## Features